 - I am talking about biological heredity: what modern science calls genes and what fantasy tends to call something like bloodlines or ancestries.
 Cultural inheritance and race as a cultural phenomenon are more complex; I might do another post about them some time.

 - I am in no way suggesting that real world races work, or should work, in the way I am about to discuss.
 The vocabulary of hybridization, half-races, bloodlines and so forth is shared with a lot of discredited thinking about real world race and heredity which I do not endorse.
 I’m just pursuing the world building logic you get into if, like Tolkien’s Middle-Earth or a Dungeons & Dragons rulebook, you start with the idea that there are distinct and essentially different races of people in the world that meet and interact.
 I don’t think that the notion of essentially distinct races describes the real world well: in reality, ‘race’ is a socially constructed set of concepts that we apply to individual people and to a continuum of populations, whose similarities and differences are actually much more complex.
-(Watch this space for a forthcoming post on essentialism.)
+(Edit: my next post goes more into essentialism.)
 Furthermore, I am going to use a number of sentences along the lines of ‘in order to keep races separate you must…’ This does *not* mean that I think races ought to be kept separate, not necessarily in fantasy and certainly not in real life.
 I’m just setting out an if-then argument about world building.

-If many of the common fantasy humanoid races can produce hybrid offspring (which is canonical in 5e, as noted in my recent blog post), and those hybrids are themselves fertile, with each other and with their parent races, what happens then?
+If many of the common fantasy humanoid races can produce hybrid offspring (which is canonical in Dungeons & Dragons 5e, as noted in my recent blog post), and those hybrids are themselves fertile, with each other and with their parent races, what happens then?
 I think there are two possibilities: